Starting a Team

 Is there an age restriction?

 There is no age restriction for participating in iGEM.
 However, be aware that the age of student team members affects the assignment of undergraduate, overgraduate sections.

 How many Instructors do we need?

-You need at least two instructors to be part of your team, and one of them must be a faculty member.
-For high school teams, one of your instructors must be a high school teacher.
+You need at least one instructor to be part of your team, and this individual must be a faculty member.
+For high school teams, your instructor must be a high school teacher or principal.
 Read more about Team Roles.

 We recommend including team members from different academic backgrounds, ranging from biology and chemistry to mechanical engineering, industrial design, and philosophy.
 We also recommend creating an ethnically- and gender-diverse team, with strong representation of women and non-binary members.

 While there are no regulations about how to assign team roles, we recommend that all students have opportunities to try many different types of work during the project: modeling, human practices, bench work, design, presentation, etc. For more, see the Diversity Committee's recommendations for creating a well-rounded and diverse team.

 You may also want to find team advisors or mentors, e.g. previous iGEMers, graduate students in the lab for technical support.
 If there are none around you, you may be interested in signing up for the mentorship program (more information coming soon).

 Find a Space